-View Master of Science in Human Factors and Industrial/Organizational Psychology program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Master of Science in Human Factors and Industrial/Organizational Psychology program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 - Visit the Graduate School website.
 Visit the Apply page where you can create an online account to apply.
 From the Graduate School website you can also download paper copies of the application materials and mail them directly to Wright State.
 (Online submission is preferred)